Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

 \section{Proposed Method}

-In this section, the hypercube policy regularization framework is proposed and a theoretical analysis of the conditions under which the framework can ensure an enhancement in the performance of algorithms is offered.
-Finally, a new algorithm is created by combining the hypercube policy regularization framework with a baseline offline RL algorithm.
+In this section, the hypercube policy constraint framework is introduced, and a theoretical analysis of its performance is conducted.
+Subsequently, two novel algorithms are formulated through the integration of the proposed framework with baseline offline reinforcement learning (RL) algorithms.